 For the nine months ended September 30, 2020, we generated 90% of our revenue from advertiser customers and for the year ended December 31, 2019, we generated 92% of our revenue from advertisers.
-We derive revenue from our advertising customers based on the volume of purchased digital ads that our software platform measures.
-Advertisers utilize the DV Authentic Ad, our definitive measure of digital media quality, to evaluate the brand safety, existence of fraud, viewability and geography for each digital ad.
-Advertisers pay us a transaction fee per thousand impressions based on the volume of purchased digital ads that we measure on their behalf.
-We maintain an expansive set of direct integrations across the entire digital advertising ecosystem, including with leading programmatic and social platforms, which enables us to provide our customers full coverage across all key channels, formats and devices.
+We derive revenue from our advertising customers based on the volume of Media Transactions Measured on our software platform.
+Advertisers utilize the DV Authentic Ad, our definitive metric of digital media quality, to evaluate the existence of fraud, brand safety, viewability and geography for each digital ad.
+Advertisers pay us a Media Transaction Fee per thousand impressions based on the volume of Media Transactions Measured on their behalf.
+We maintain an expansive set of direct integrations across the entire digital advertising ecosystem, including with leading programmatic and social platforms, which enables us to deliver our metrics to the platforms where our customers buy ads.
 Further, our services are not reliant on any single source of impressions and we can service our customers as their digital advertising needs change.
-For the nine months ended September 30, 2020, approximately 65% and 35% of measured impressions were for display and video ad formats, respectively.
-For the nine months ended September 30, 2020, 64%, 33% and 3% of measured impressions were for mobile devices, desktop devices, and emerging digital channels (including CTV), respectively.
-In 2019, approximately 69% and 31% of measured impressions were for display and video ad formats, respectively.
-In 2019, 61%, 36% and 3% of measured impressions were for mobile devices, desktop devices, and emerging digital channels (including CTV), respectively.
-For the nine months ended September 30, 2020, 10% of our revenue was generated from our supply-side customers and for the year ended December 31, 2019, 8% of our revenue was generated from our supply-side customers to validate the quality of their ad inventory.
-We generate revenue from supply-side customers based on monthly or annual contracts with minimum guarantees and tiere
+For the nine months ended September 30, 2020, approximately 65% and 35% of Media Transactions Measured were for display and video ad formats, respectively.
+For the nine months ended September 30, 2020, 64%, 33% and 3% of Media Transactions Measured were for mobile devices, and emerging digital channels (including CTV), respectively.
+In 2019, approximately 69% and 31% of Media Transactions Measured were for display and video ad formats, respectively.
+In 2019, 61%, 36% and 3% of Media Transactions Measured were for mobile devices, desktop devices, and emerging digital channels (including CTV), respectively.
+For the nine months ended September 30, 2020, 10% of our revenue was generated from our supply-side customers to validate the quality of their ad inventory.
+We generate revenue from supply-side customers based on monthly or annual contracts with minimum guarantees and tiered pricing when guarantees are met.